subha996/subha996.github.io/README.md

 ## Work Experience

+**Airtifical Engineer at CoreLogic (January 2025 to Present_)** | Kolkata, India.
+- Design AI products from scratch and come up with improvement ideas.
+- Build Real-time solutions with the help of Gen AI and advanced machine learning techniques.
+- Collaborate with cross-functional teams to implement AI-driven features and solutions that enhance user experience and operational efficiency.
+- Develop and optimize AI models for predicting real estate market trends, improving property valuation accuracy, and providing insights to clients.
+- Conduct research to stay up-to-date with the latest AI and machine learning technologies and integrate these into the existing infrastructure.
+- Implement scalable and robust data pipelines to handle large datasets and support real-time processing.
+- Provide technical leadership and mentorship to junior engineers in AI and machine learning best practices.
+- Ensure models are continuously monitored and fine-tuned for optimal performance and accuracy in real-world applications.
+- Work closely with stakeholders to understand business requirements and align AI solutions with company goals.

 **Machine Learning Engineer at Sparaxa Solution Pvt Ltd (_October 2022 to Present_)** | New Delhi, India.
 - Led and developed a cutting-edge drug-matching app that significantly lowers patient drug expenses by recommending cost-effective yet equally effective pharmaceutical alternatives.
 - Developed algorithm to make drug matching Faster, drag down runtime from **33 Hours to 2.5 Hours**.